shardeum/validator-cli/README.md

 ### Utilizing the Shardus CLI

 You can customize network configuration in [default-network-config.ts](./src/config/default-network-config.ts) file.
-After confihuring, make sure to compile again using `npm run compile`.
+After configuring, make sure to compile again using `npm run compile`.

 #### Starting the CLI